UBC-ORCA/cx_runtime/docs/api_checklist.md

 :x: ideally, if possible, the application is written in a portable way so it looks the same no matter which mode is used (U/S or M).

-:x: an ABI allowing proper CXU selection across function calls and library boundaries
+:white_check_mark: an ABI allowing proper CXU selection across function calls and library boundaries

 :x: LLVM or GCC modified to follow the ABI

 :white_check_mark: intrinsics or assembly-level changes to allow arbitrary CXU custom instructions to be generated and disassembled

-:x: a user-level API that interfaces with OS-level kernel calls to allocate CXUs and Contexts, define contents of scx_table
+:white_check_mark: a user-level API that interfaces with OS-level kernel calls to allocate CXUs and Contexts, define contents of scx_table

 :x: Linux or FreeRTOS or Zephyr changes in S-mode to manipulate scx_table, ensuring contents of table are fully protected from manipulation by the U-mode application (ie, the page is not writable, mapped as read-only in the memory space of the application)